The Seasons: How Do My Senses Help Me Experience The World?

 The Nursery 3s explore numbers, shapes, and patterns, and develop math concepts in a variety of ways both inside the classroom and in the outdoor environment.
 We present books, games, songs, art and play activities that require students to count in one-to-one correspondence and understand quantities.
 We provide opportunities that encourage mathematical curiosity and allow students to see math as an exciting, natural, and essential part of their world.

-Nursery students explore the themes of colors in nature, plants, seasonal change, and weather concepts such as ice and wind, all using their five senses.
+Nursery students explore the themes of colors in nature, seasonal change, animal families, and weather concepts such as ice, water, and wind, all using their five senses.
 The students explore through hands-on activities and time outdoors, making careful observations and sharing their thinking through drawing, making and finding creative ways to express their understanding of the world.
 Often a story (fiction and/or non-fiction) at the beginning of class gives us a jumpstart into connecting our observations and ideas to real life experiences.

 In Nursery, students build up their pre-literacy skills in their weekly library class by using a book’s illustrations as clues to understand the meaning of a story.
 They practice “reading” and mimicking the non-verbal expressions and emotions of characters in books as a key stepping-stone in the development of empathy.
 They begin to explore the difference between fiction and non-fiction and to learn how the spine label on a library book can help them to determine whether a book is an expression of the author’s imagination or a source of factual information.